osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 		- Meteor Shower now spawns from a random location in the air when fired
 		- Earthquake now forms from a random location on the ground when fired
 		- New, more controlled behaviour for Apocalypse, Dmsday Device and Strangelove
+		- EMPs now do a little less physical damage but more damage to shields
 		- Removed Atlantis Bomb, Riot Charge

 	Landscapes: